We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 The Cons

 The novelty may wear off: Doing something for fun a few times a week is a whole different ball game to doing it day in, day out.
-You probably took up your hobby to escape the day to day slog of working – by doing it every day, you could run the risk of turning it into a chore.
-Put it this way – if you ate your favourite meal for lunch and dinner every single day, it probably wouldn’t be your favourite meal for much longer!
+You probably took up your hobby to escape the day-to-day slog of working – by doing it every day, you could run the risk of turning it into a chore.
+Put it this way – if you ate your favorite meal for lunch and dinner every single day, it probably wouldn’t be your favorite meal for much longer!

 There is no room for mistakes: When you are relying on something to provide you with an income, there is just no room for error.
 If you are a keen hobby carpenter, you can afford to make the odd mistake when creating something purely for your own pleasure.
 If you are making something for a paying customer, it is a whole different ball game – and one that can be very expensive!